Ilyas-Codes/eCourse/README.md

 ## Deployment

-One neat thing about PocketBase is that it can also serve our static frontend assets. to do that simply follow these steps:
+One neat thing about PocketBase is that it can also serve the static frontend assets. to do that simply follow these steps:

 1. Add the server URL where your PocketBase instance is hosted to `VITE_PROD_PB_URL` in the `.env` file